brreg/brok/README.md

 - Starts The Graph servers, with spec from `./packages/graph`
 - Starts API Server from `./packages/api`

+State is only stored runtime, so if you stop and rerun the deployment script, all changes will be lost!
+If you want to have data thats persists between runtime, add them to `./packages/captable/tasks/demo-cap-table.ts`

 <!-- ## Deployments
 Release packages of SDK and CapTable (you can choose what to publish update on with changeset)